 A. Koberinski and C. Smeenk.
 “Early Universe Cosmology,” Under contract for Oxford Online Encyclopedia of Physics.

 A. Koberinski and D. Fraser.
-“Renormalization group methods and interpretation of effective field theories”.
+“The structure of effective field theories”.

 A. Koberinski. “‘Fundamental’ constants in quantum field theory”.